 This webpage outlines how you can build a great relationship with your four-year advisor and some of the common topics your navigator can assist you with.
-Your four-year advisor will also work with your faculty academic advisor and the deans in Undergraduate Studies to make sure you receive all the assistance you need.
+Your four-year advisor will also work with your faculty academic advisor to make sure you receive all the assistance you need.

 Contacting Your Four-Year advisor